We may receive a commission on purchases made from links.

 He switched his political endorsement of Trump in 2020

 Though Dennis Rodman might have surprised some with his endorsement of Donald Trump for president in 2015, those who watched Trump's reality TV series "The Apprentice" knew that Rodman and Trump were already in each other's orbit.
-In 2009, Rodman was a contestant on Season 9 of "The Apprentice" — then called "The Celebrity Apprentice" for its full docket of celeb players — and he was the fifth contestant fired out of 16 total players.
+In 2009, Rodman was a contestant on Season 8 of "The Apprentice" — which happened to be the second season dubbed "The Celebrity Apprentice" for its full docket of celeb players — and he was the fifth contestant fired out of 16 total players.
 So it wasn't a stretch to guess that Rodman and Trump were already friendly.

 Advertisement